Collection: Rooibos

 How Rooibos Tea is Produced

-Grown in the Cederberg region of the Western Cape province of South Africa, rooibos bushes bear tiny yellow flowers; each flower producing a legume containing a single seed, the outer shell of which is extremely hard.
+Grown in the Cederberg region of the Western Cape province of South Africa, rooibos bushes bear tiny yellow flowers, each flower producing a legume containing a single seed with an extremely hard outer shell.
 Once they have germinated, the seeds are planted out in beds.
 Harvesting is done by hand using sickles, and the leaves are cut and crushed, then aired and watered before being laid out in heaps to ferment.
 The oxidation process changes their colour from green to a deep reddish-brown.
 They are then spread outside in the sun and mountain air to dry.

 Types of Rooibos Tea